xeroc/python-graphenelib/docs/howto-exchanges.rst

          api.connect()
          api.run_forever()

-This example will not do anything.
+This example opens up a Websocket connection with localhost on port 8090 with empty username and passwords and will not do anything.

 Subscribing to Account Changes
 ------------------------------

-Let's subscribe to modifications and have it printed out on screen
+Let's subscribe to modifications and have it printed out on screen:

 .. code-block:: python